Hanoi Ceramic Mosaic Mural - The Mosaic That Holds A Guinness World Record

 The work of decoration began in 2007 for the dike wall which runs along the road of Au Co, Nghi Tam, Yen Phu, Tran Nhat Duat, Tran Quang Khai and terminates at the pier of the Long Bien Bridge.
 The Ceramic Road was completed in 2010 to commemorate the Millennial Anniversary of Hanoi in October 2010.
 After four years of decorating, the visually unappealing cement dike was transformed into a public work of art with colorful pieces of ceramic.

 At night the ceramic road becomes sparkling in the light of thousands of traveling vehicles

-Participating in the work of decoration are not only Vietnamese artists but also foreign embassies and culture centers in Hanoi such as the Goethe-Institute, Alliance Francaise, British Council and other cultural centers.
-The mosaic wall mural is made from ceramic tesserae which are product of Bat Trang, a nearby village famous for its Bat Trang porcelain.
+Participating in the work of decoration are not only Vietnamese artists but also foreign embassies and cultural centers in Hanoi such as the Goethe-Institute, Alliance Francaise, British Council, and other cultural centers.
+The mosaic wall mural is made from ceramic tesserae which are the product of Bat Trang, a nearby village famous for its Bat Trang porcelain.

 Artists put together ceramic pieces on the wall by hand

 The content of the mosaic represents the decorative pattern from different periods in the history of Vietnam: Phung Nguyen culture, Dong Son culture, Ly Dynasty, Tran Dynasty, Le Dynasty, Nguyen Dynasty.
 Also incorporated on the wall are traditional architectural designs of Vietnam’s 54 ethnic groups, modern artworks, paintings of Hanoi and children’s drawings.